fallen-icarus/cardano-options/README.md

         - `expiration` >= `invalid-hereafter` of this transaction
         - `premium` > 0
     - `offerAsset` != `askAsset`
-- All outputs with proposal beacons must have *exactly* the `contractDeposit` amoung of ada and the `offerQuantity` amount of the `offerAsset`.
+- All outputs with proposal beacons must have *exactly* the `contractDeposit` amount of ada and the `offerQuantity` amount of the `offerAsset`.
 No other assets are allowed in the output.

 In order to help prevent creating a bunch of expired contracts to clutter the beacon queries, all